-The one EMT and one PM (1-1) process was launched February 2019 succeeded in providing Advanced Life Support (ALS) to the public with every emergency response unit in the UFA service area.
+The one EMT and one PM (1-1) process was launched February 2019 and has succeeded in providing Advanced Life Support (ALS) to the public with every emergency response unit in the UFA service area.

 To improve response times and increase UFA's ability to service its communities' transport needs, the UFA Board approved adding two peak load ambulances.
-(Eagle Mountain July 2019; Herriman October 2019).
+Peak load ambulances were added in Eagle Mountain in July 2019 and in Herriman City in October 2019.